Vluuks/AndroidPractice/Week3/Lab/README.md

 ## Table of Contents
 This week's practice content consists of the following parts:

+Introduction
- - Arrays and lists
+ - Regular Arrays
- - ...
+ - ArrayList

+Creating a ListAdapter
+ - From list to layout
+ - From list to layout: ArrayAdapter and LayoutType
+ - From list to layout: List container
+ - From list to layout: Everything together
 <br>
 <br>
 <br>